pbs-assess/pacea/README.md

 The values highlighed above with **Updated monthly** have been updated each month since the release of pacea, as documented in the [NEWS](NEWS.md), which it is advisable to check when you update your pacea installation (see below).
-Since the initial release we have also:
+Since the initial release we have also (in order):

 -   updated the estimates of Pacific Hake abundance and recruitment with values from the 2024 assessment (retaining the original estimates